camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/local/quickstart.md

 <bpmn:process id="order-process" isExecutable="true">
 ```

-Every instance of a workflow normally processes some kind of data.
+Every instance of a process normally processes some kind of data.
 We can
 specify the initial data of the instance as variables when we start the instance.

 > **Note:** Windows users who want to execute this command using cmd or Powershell